birknergard/trump-thoughts/README.md

 ### Frontend

-## Tasks
+## Tasks (Ordered by most important)
+- Report

-### Backend infrastructure
+### Backend
+- delete image file on thought deletion
+- simplify other api databases (less fields)
+- API documentation
 - Generate 8 database fields per entity from chatgpt
-- simplify other api databases (less fields)
-- delete image file on thought deletion

-### Frontend app
+### Frontend

-- Pop up dialog box when deleting items
-- create more entries
-- Styling
+- Implement icons for navbar
-- Responsive design
+- Responsive design (using App.css)
+- :hover and other interactive styling (using css modules)
+- Create more entries
+- general styling (using tailwind)

+IF I HAVE TIME(Unlikely):
+- query filter for statement, where text is highlighted on result

 ## Completed tasks
 ### Pre exam